 If the box is seriously damaged, ask the courier to wait while you open the box to inspect the contents.

-If the contents is damaged, refuse the delivery and get in touch with us so we can send a replacement.
+If the contents are damaged, refuse the delivery and get in touch with us so we can send a replacement.

 If you receive the items and then notice they're damaged, you're not in when the courier delivers, or it's left with a neighbour, your rights are unaffected.
 Complete the form below or call us as soon as possible so we can help resolve the issue.